DeannaCarina/ELHTRadiology/README.md

 </ol>

 ### Local Deployment
 There are many ways to deploy the project locally on your own device.
-The ways I will explain here are: Forking, Cloning, GitHub Desktop and Zip Exctraction, the steps in these processes are outlined below:
+The ways I will explain here are: Forking, Cloning, GitHub Desktop and Zip Extraction, the steps in these processes are outlined below:

 #### Forking the GitHub repo
 If you want to make changes to the repo without affecting it, you can make a copy of it by 'Forking' it.
 This will make sure that the original repo remains unchanged.